elarivie/BUILDME/README.md

 If multiple outputs for a given project are possible, they should all be generated **or** the project should be split/fork in multiple projects with highly similar source code.

+As a convenience some BUILDME executable with extension may be present next to the main BUILDME file in a project repository.
+Their function is to offer a file with an extension to support operating systems that requires one to identify the nature of the executable.
+It is important to note that those files objective is only to forward the execution to the BUILDME file which have no extension and should not attempt to implement the project build process.

 Contribute
 ----